diffplug/blowdryer/README.md

 }
 ```

 `AsFile.resource` returns a `File` which was downloaded to your system temp directory, from the `src/main/resources` folder of `acme/blowdryer-acme`, at the `v1.4.5` tag.
 Only one download will ever happen for the entire machine, and it will cache it until your system temp directory is cleaned.
 To force a clean, you can run `gradlew blowdryerWipeEntireCache`.
+(TODO - implement task)

 ### How it works

-`AsFile.immutableUrl` is another method you can use, which returns a `File` containing the downloaded content of the given URL.
+`AsFile.immutableUrl` (TODO, link to javadoc) is another method you can use, which returns a `File` containing the downloaded content of the given URL.
 It's on you to guarantee that the URL is immutable.

-When you setup the blowdryer plugin in your root project, you're telling blowdryer what URL scheme to use when resolving a call to `AsFile.resource`, for example:
+When you setup the blowdryer plugin in your root project, you're telling blowdryer what URL scheme to use when resolving a call to `AsFile.resource` (TODO, link to javadoc), for example:

 ```java
 //blowdryer {